hfp/libxstream/samples/ozaki/README.md

 mapping it the other way reads 64 KB apart and loses 17% instead.

 `OZAKI_SYMRES` keeps each residue in `[-m/2, m/2]` rather than
-`[0, m)`, which quarters the product magnitude and so quadruples the K a floating-point accumulator can hold exactly.
-It is therefore on by default with `OZAKI_BF16` and off without it: an integer accumulator has that headroom anyway and would only pay for the signed reduction.
+`[0, m)`, which quarters the product magnitude and so quadruples the K an accumulator can hold exactly: 32768 to 131072 on int8, 256 to 1024 on bf16.
+It is therefore on by default with `OZAKI_BF16`, whose window is too small either way to spend, and on without it once `OZAKI_MAXK` exceeds 32768, where the signed reduction it costs is the cheaper of the two ways to stay exact -- the other being `OZAKI_GROUPS`.
+Below that K an integer accumulator has the headroom anyway and the default stays unsigned.
 Either default can be overridden explicitly.

 `OZAKI_BF16=1` carries the CRT residues in bf16 instead of int8, so that Scheme 2 runs on a floating-point matrix engine.
 It needs warp-group MMA